-Suppliers are required to sign a declaration for compliance with our Sustainable and Responsible Sourcing Policy, our Suppliers' Code of Conduct, our Modern Slavery Act Statement and a Statement on controversial sources of Raw Materials, Goods and Services.
-These standards should be extended upstream in the suppliers supply chain.
-This declaration is signed every three years and we monitor our suppliers' compliance through our Sustainable and Responsible Sourcing audit programme.
-251 suppliers have signed this declaration and 67% of our suppliers of key materials, representing 77% of the relevant sourcing spend.
-Our Sustainable and Responsible Sourcing programme is founded on risk mapping against our key criteria: overall sourcing spend, global presence, labour rights, working conditions, technological innovation, excellent service and reputation as we have described in the third paragraph of this section.
+Suppliers are required to submit a declaration form for compliance with our Sustainable and Responsible Sourcing Policy, our Suppliers' Code of Conduct, our Modern Slavery Act Statement and a Statement on controversial sources of Raw Materials, Goods and Services.
+In 2021, we updated the first three documents and made them available in the following languages: English, French, German, Italian, Polish, Russian, Spanish and Swedish, These standards should be extended upstream in the suppliers, supply chain.
+This declaration is refreshed every three years and we monitor our suppliers' compliance through our Sustainable and Responsible Sourcing audit programme.
+337 suppliers have signed this declaration and 57% of our suppliers of key materials, representing 63% of the relevant sourcing spend.

+Our Sustainable and Responsible Sourcing programme is founded on risk mapping against our key criteria: overall sourcing spend, global presence, labour rights, working conditions, technological innovation, excellent service and reputation.
 Risk mapping considers the sourcing categories with the highest impact on our products, and therefore our stakeholders.
 The most relevant sourcing categories are our key materials (paper and other wood fibre-based materials, starch, chemicals, inks, adhesives and industrial tapes) that are used in our primary production process and form the basis for our packaging solutions we deliver to customers.